Mental health experts help patients cope post-virus

 - The state's Emotional Support Helpline provides free and confidential support at 1-844-863-9314.

-- Paragon Management is hosting several free Post COVID-19 Support Group on Zoom this summer.
+- Paragon Management is hosting several free Post COVID-19 Support Group virtual meetings on Zoom this summer.
 To register, email lisa.penziner@paragonmanagementsnf.com or call 516-457-5585.

 - The Anxiety & Depression Clinic at Hofstra University offers a free self-help guide at psychrescue-covid19.com.